anolilab/javascript-style-guide/packages/lint-staged-config/README.md

 <h1>Shareable Lint-Staged Config</h1>

-Package that contains shareable configuration for [lint-staged](https://github.com/okonet/lint-staged) — a popular tool for running linters on staged Git files.
+Package that contains shareable configuration for [lint-staged][lint-staged] / [nano-staged][nano-staged] — a popular tool for running linters on staged Git files.

 And optionally for [husky](https://github.com/typicode/husky) — a popular choice for configuring git hooks.